 Building employee confidence

 Overall, employees achieve a higher degree of learning with Immersive Learning than with traditional forms of training.
 And that leads to confidence.

-Many HR leaders report that with VR, not only do their employees enjoy training – an accomplishment in its own right – but they also walk away feeling more confident in their jobs.
+Many HR leaders report that with VR-based HR training, not only do their employees enjoy it – an accomplishment in its own right – but they also walk away feeling more confident in their jobs.
 Employees are able to practice in a safe virtual environment, giving them reps in a simulated but realistic workplace.

 -Andy Trainor, VP of US Learning, Walmart